Avoiding Michigan Deer Collisions

 Filing Michigan Deer Collisions claims with your insurance company.

-Damage caused by an accident with deer or other animals is covered under your comprehensive coverage of an automobile insurance policy.
-Average claims from Michigan deer accidents per claim for 2015-2016 was $3,995.08.
+Damage from an accident with a deer or other animals is under your comprehensive coverage of an automobile insurance policy.
+Average claims from Michigan deer accidents per claim for 2017-2018 was $4,331.